-Beginning with limited palette painting from the historic plaster casts in the Academy’s collection and transitioning to the live model, this course examines multiple painting strategies for both long and short poses.
+Working from two extended figure model poses, this course examines multiple painting strategies and techniques.
 Guided by lectures, weekly class demonstrations, and personalized demonstrations, students will create observational paintings while studying material considerations, problem solving, “finishing”, as well as anatomy, tone, gesture, proportion, perspective, and a strong emphasis on perceptual color relationships.
-This course is designed for the student wishing to improve their oil painting skills or to build a portfolio of work.
+This course is designed for the student wishing to improve their oil painting and observational skillsets.

 Beginning with drawing from the historic plaster casts in the Academy’s collection and transitioning to the live model, this course examines multiple drafting strategies for both long and short poses.
 Guided by lectures, weekly class demonstrations, and personalized demonstrations, students will create observational drawings while studying material considerations, problem solving, “finishing”, as well as anatomy, tone, gesture, proportion, and perspective.
 This course is designed for the student wishing to improve their drawing skills or to build a portfolio of work.